kostadinoff/phd/notes.md

 - Six cancers are common according to the incidence criterion  and rare according to the prevalence criterion.
 These ar stomach adenocarcinoma, pancreatic adenocarcinoma, lung adenocarcinoma, lung squamous cell carcinoma, poorly differentiated endocrine carcinomas of lung and the group other non-Hodgkin mature B cell lymphomas.
 The explanation is that these are poor prognosis cancers which hence have low prevalence, even though incidence is relatively high.

--Rare cancers had, on average, worse relative survival tha common cancers.
+- Rare cancers had, on average, worse relative survival tha common cancers.
 For patients with rare cancers diagnose in 1995–1999, 1, 3 and 5-year relative survival was 68%, 52% and 47%, respectively; the corresponding figures for patients with common cancers were 80%, 69% and 65%. survival differences between rare and commo cancers were small 1 year after diagnosis but survival for rare cancers declined more markedly thereafter, consistent wit the idea that treatments for rare cancers are less effectiv than those for common cancers, and suggesting that later stage at diagnosis is not a factor in the poorer survival for rare cancers.

--For patients 0–39 years – most of whose cancers were rare – survival did not differ between common and rare cancers.
+- For patients 0–39 years – most of whose cancers were rare – survival did not differ between common and rare cancers.
 The survival disadvantage of having a rare cancer increased from –17% at 40–59 years to –30% at 75–99 years.
 In the oldest age group, survival for rare cancers was almost half that of common cancers.

--From Fig. 4 it is evident that 5-year survival was similarly high for both rare and common cancers in children and young adults (up to 39 years) but that 5-year survival for rare cancers fell increasingly behind that of common cancers as age of diagnosis increased.
+- From Fig. 4 it is evident that 5-year survival was similarly high for both rare and common cancers in children and young adults (up to 39 years) but that 5-year survival for rare cancers fell increasingly behind that of common cancers as age of diagnosis increased.

 @Hiripi2012

-.
-In Germany, survival for rare cancers ranged from 11.9% (mesothelioma) to 74.7% (male breast cancer).
+- In Germany, survival for rare cancers ranged from 11.9% (mesothelioma) to 74.7% (male breast cancer).
 USA survival estimates were higher than those in Germany for cancer sites, such as the heart, eye, vulva and male breast.
 Mesothelioma patients in Germany had better survival than in the United States.

 @Munoz2012